What is Integrated Reporting?

 IIRC – History and Current Activities

-Following the success of the work undertaken by A4S and others in driving changes to corporate reporting, at the A4S Forum event on 17th December 2009 His Royal Highness The Prince of Wales, on behalf of A4S, the GRI and IFAC, called for an ‘International Integrated Reporting Council’ (IIRC) to be established to oversee the development of an international connected and integrated approach to corporate reporting.
+Following the success of the work undertaken by A4S and others, at the A4S Forum event on 17th December 2009 His Royal Highness The Prince of Wales, on behalf of A4S, the GRI and IFAC, called for an ‘International Integrated Reporting Council’ (IIRC) to be established to oversee the development of an international connected and integrated approach to corporate reporting.

 The IIRC was set up in 2010 comprising an international cross section of leaders from the corporate, investment, accounting, securities, regulatory, academic and standard-setting sectors as well as civil society.
 A4S acted as the Secretariat for the IIRC until January 2012.